Philip Citroën: Background

+On 1 May 1945, Supreme Commander of the Navy Karl Dönitz falsely announced on German radio that Hitler had died that afternoon; in actuality, he had killed himself the day before.
+The occupying Soviet Union maintained secrecy about its investigation, but various sources claimed that the body thought most likely to be Hitler's was actually that of a body double.
+Dental remains, including part of a mandible (often inaccurately stated to be a complete jawbone), were conclusively identified as belonging to Hitler.
+Despite this, Soviet leader Joseph Stalin maintained that he had escaped to Spain or Argentina, where many Nazis fled.

+Claims attributed to Citroën

+An alleged original print of the purported photograph (published in 2023) (Note: Although author Abel Basti provided no incontrovertible evidence of the print's existence and artificial intelligence visual art had progressed significantly by 2023, there are no apparent conflicts with the microfilm nor digital artifacts.)

 After the war, Citroën reputedly moved to Venezuela and often traveled to Tunja, Colombia, on behalf of a Dutch shipping company.
 From about 1953–1954, he allegedly sometimes saw Hitler, supported by relocated Nazis.
 (Note: Nazi-aligned Germans reportedly addressed the man as the Führer and gave him the Nazi salute.)
-In early 1954, Citroën shared his story and the purported photograph to a United States Central Intelligence Agency (CIA) station.
+In early 1954, Citroën shared his story and the purported photograph to a local station of the United States Central Intelligence Agency (CIA).
 He also provided the negatives, which were too damaged to make more prints.
-The station noted this in a memo, which it only shared within the agency in October 1955, after another station received a similar report.
-In this case, a witness claimed Citroën was an ex-SS soldier and borrowed the photograph, reputedly without Citroën's consent.
-Citroën had stated that Hitler had left around January 1955, allegedly for Argentina.
-(Note: Additionally, Citroën erroneously claimed that Hitler had evaded prosecution for his war crimes due to a decade having passed since the end of WWII.)
+The station noted the claims in a memo, but did not initially report them within the agency.

+In October 1955, another CIA station received a similar report (prompting the circulation of the prior claim).
+In the new filing, a witness asserted that Citroën was an ex-SS soldier and borrowed the photograph, reputedly without Citroën's consent, while a photostat was made.
+Citroën was said to have claimed that Hitler departed around January 1955 for Argentina.
+(Note: Hitler has been alleged to have escaped with his wife, Eva, aboard U-530 to Argentina in mid-1945.
+The country's president Juan Perón (1946–1955) aided the Nazis and bolstered the ratlines.
+The Hitlers also supposedly later lived in the country's Inalco House.)
+(Note: Citroën further supposedly claimed (incorrectly) that Hitler had evaded prosecution for his war crimes due to a decade having passed since the end of WWII.)
 The station ascertained that it would not be able to verify the story.
 In November 1955, the chief of the CIA's Western Hemisphere Division recommended that the matter be dropped due to its potentially expensive nature "with remote possibilities of establishing anything concrete", but suggested that it could be forwarded to a codenamed contact.
-(Note: After a yearslong inquiry, in 1956 West Germany officially declared Hitler dead as an assumption of death, partially in order to relinquish his property.)